ctcode/apps/ng/README.md

 <input type="image" src="https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif" border="0" name="submit" title="PayPal - The safer, easier way to pay online!" alt="Donate with PayPal button" />
 <img alt="" border="0" src="https://www.paypal.com/en_GB/i/scr/pixel.gif" width="1" height="1" />
 </form>

-### Privacy Policy
-This app reads your email address, calendar and event data so that the information can be displayed in your browser.

-The app **DOES NOT** transfer, store or share any of this data or any other personal information.

-The app **DOES** store it's own settings data in your Google Drive.

-The app **DOES** use Google Analytics to monitor application usage statistics and server error messages.